-The Leopard Trail is a 4-day/3-night slack-packing, camping hike (but not for long, huts are on their way and should be ready in 2020).
+The Leopard Trail is a 4-day/3-night slack-packing, hike.
 Logistically, this is the easiest hike you will ever do!
-Each day, we transport your bags, tents (while you still need them) and food from one campsite to the next, and we provide all the cooking equipment, plates, cutlery and kettles you will require.
+Each day, we transport your bags and food from one overnight site to the next, where our overnight huts await.

 The Leopard Trail is a moderately difficult hike, with the longest day being 22km.
 The route is designed for people of good hiking fitness.

 A maximum of 12 hikers is permitted on the trail at a time.
 The minimum number is 4.
-The rate is R1 180 per person for the camping version, which will stay in place until the huts are built.
+The rate is R1 680 per person.

 Slack-Packing The Leopard Trail

-While you need to bring your own tents, mattresses and sleeping bags, we transport the luggage that you do not want to carry yourself to the next camp site.
+We transport your bags so you can walk with just a day pack with the essentials for a days hike.
 Please ensure that you put everything you want transported inside the boxes provided.
-These protect your belongings from rubbing and bouncing on the rough roads between the camp sites.
+These protect your belongings from rubbing and bouncing on the rough roads between the overnight sites.
 While we take great care, please note that anything not in a box is transported at your own risk.
 Please do not put valuables such as laptops and cameras in your bags – rather leave them in your car at the Base Camp where they will be safe.
 Dimensions for the boxes are 465mm x 736mm, and 350mm deep.

 Bag Drop off times: Our aim is to ensure that those on the last day of the trail and planning to leave by lunch time, get their bags in good time.
 With this schedule, your bags will be dropped off at the following times (sometimes they may be a little late or early – our vehicle travels rough terrain, and we may have to wait for a hiker or two).
 Camp 1: 3pm.
 Camp 2: 4pm.
 Camp 3: 11am.
 Base Camp Final Day: Noon.